siefkenj/IBLODEs/book/typst/modules/module1.typ

 ]).
 Because of this, _guess and check_ will be our primary method for solving differential equations.

 However, there are a few techniques to solve specific differential equations.
-These techniques hinge on begin able to integrate some functions related to the differential equation.
+These techniques hinge on being able to integrate some functions related to the differential equation.
 Some of those algorithms are:
 - _Separation of variables_: This technique is useful when the differential equation can be written in the form $x'(t) = F(x(t)) dot G(t)$.
-See APPENDIX B for more details.
+See XXX APPENDIX B for more details.
 - _Integrating factor_: This technique is useful when the differential equation can be written in the form $x'(t) + f(t) dot x(t) = g(t)$.
-See APPENDIX C for more details.
+See XXX APPENDIX C for more details.
 - _Series solution_: This technique is useful to describe the solution of a differential equation as a Taylor series.
-See APPENDIX D for more details.
+See XXX APPENDIX D for more details.

 #example(